Use notebooks

 -

-- You can write code and run ML models there.
+- You can write code or run machine learning models in the opened notebook.

 Jupyter Notebook interface